zchee/golang-wiki/How-to-ask-for-help.md

-This page gives some hints on how to successfully ask for help in the various Go support forums.
+This page gives some hints on how to successfully ask for help in the various [Go support forums][3].

 ## Before you ask your question